-To consider the provision of additional signage relating specifically to tourism across the borough.
+- To consider the provision of additional signage relating specifically to tourism across the borough. - That Chorley Council consider becoming a member of the Tourist Board under the new arrangements, in line with other district Councils.

 5. CONCLUSION

 Chorley has a good range of attractions that provides the variety needed to attract tourists.
 However, there is a need to be sensible about targeting these visitors, to realise our strengths and capitalise on them effectively.
 Chorley is more likely to be a secondary location for a day trip or a weekend away.